Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `borderAllSides`

 Integer number.
-Border size in pixels.
+The border size in pixels.
 Border is the extra empty space around an element.
 Individual border sizes default to using the borderAllSides setting.

 **Returns**: